 Current annual sediment yields from the Waiapu River are very large in comparison to other rivers in New Zealand.
 Annual sediment yields from selected rivers in New Zealand were derived from Hicks et al. (2011) and are presented in Table 4.14.
 Sediment yields in Table 4.14 are expressed in units of mass per year (Mt/yr) as well as on a mass per unit area per year basis (t/km2/yr).
-On a mass per unit area per year basis, the annual sediment yield from the Waiapu River (20,520 t/km2/yr) is more than 20 times greater than those of the other rivers listed with the exceptions of the Waiapu River is three to four times greater.
+On a mass per unit area per year basis, the annual sediment yield from the Waiapu River (20,520 t/km2/yr) is more than 20 times greater than those of the other rivers listed with the exceptions of the Waiapaoa, Arawhata, and Hokitika rivers, in comparison to which, the sediment yield of the Waiapu River is three to four times greater.